Torbuntu/Leikr/README.md

 2. Run the gradlew command:

-`./gradlew desktop:launchDesktop`
+`./gradlew desktop:launchDesktop` or `gradlew desktop:launchDesktop` depending on your OS.

 ## Building a release

-to build a release on your platform run: `./gradlew clean build bundleNative`
+to build a release on your platform run: `./gradlew clean build bundleNative` or `gradlew clean build bundleNative`

 the release will show up in the `./leikr/desktop/build/` directory and then under the platform you are running on. for example on linux `desktop/build/linux/`